lowrollr/turbozero/README.md

 LazyZero is an approximate, GPU-accelerated, vectorized implementation of DeepMind's AlphaZero reinforcement learning algorithm.
 AlphaZero is an algorithm that utilizes Deep Neural Networks alongside Monte Carlo Tree Search to make decisions in perfect-information games, which has since been extended to other applications, such as video compression and code generation.

+I speak a lot about AlphaZero and Monte Carlo Tree Search (MCTS) in this wiki, it would be useful to read the following atricle before jumping in if you aren't familiar with these concepts: https://web.stanford.edu/~surag/posts/alphazero.html.
+This article does a great job explaining the intuition behind AlphaZero and illustrating concepts with code.

-AlphaZero is incredibly compute-inefficient, oftentimes requiring hundreds of thousands of model inference and game logic calls per episode step.
+One issue with AlphaZero is that it is incredibly compute-inefficient to train, oftentimes requiring hundreds of model inference calls and even more game logic calls per episode step.
 AlphaGo, for instance, could only be trained with thousands of TPUs.
+This costliness combined with the need to train on millions of episodes means that as problem complexity scales, compute requirements also scale to the point where it becomes infeasible to effectively train a model.

 While efforts have been made to better parallelize AlphaZero using batch processing, there (to my knowledge) is a lack of a true vectorized approch that takes full advantage of GPU-parallelism.

+In this project I introduce __*LazyZero*__, a fully-vectorized implementation of AlphaZero that sacrifices model accuracy for dramatically better efficiency.

-The LazyZero project aims to introduce a framework for fully-vectorized training of AlphaZero agents with the following features:
+The LazyZero project aims to introduce a framework for fully-vectorized training of AlphaZero-esque models with the following features:
 * __end-to-end GPU acceleration:__ environment logic/simulation + model training/inference all happens without data ever leaving the GPU
     * __WIP:__ the current implementation stores training examples in the Replay Memory buffer in RAM rather than on the GPU, in order to truly be GPU-accelerated end-to-end this mechanism will be moved to the GPU as well
 * __a lazy, vectorized implementation of MCTS:__ rather than utilize the resource-hungry full implementation of MCTS, we utilize a lazy version that identifies branches to explore during each iteration using PUCT at the root node, then samples from the learned policy to carry out fixed-depth rollouts.
-This approach is completely vectorized and can be carried out across thousands of environments at once.
+This approach is completely vectorizable and can be carried out across thousands of environments at once.
     * While this approach ultimately only trains an approximation of a true-alphazero policy, it is many magnitudes more efficient to train, and I hope to prove it yields a *close* approximation of the non-lazy policy.
 In compute-constrained environments, LazyZero could provide a viable alternative where AlphaZero is infeasible.
     * *__Key Idea: The learned policy is algorithm-agnostic, which means production environments could still utilize full-MCTS while using the lazily-trained policy__*
 * __a gymnasium-esque framework for defining vectorized environments:__ we define base classes for vectorized environments that closely resemble the gymnasium environment spec.